 Khosrow asked: What solvent can I use to remove commercial stickers from outdoor stone wall, concrete wall and metal doors?
 We have sticker ads that are adhered to an outdoor wall and iron door which are made of stone, concrete and bricks.

 Removing sticker residue from stone and concrete surfaces can be a challenge.
-It is often best to employ the help of a commercial adhesive remover.
+Any of the cleaners listed below could work to remove the residue, but if you find that one isn’t working, try another until you find one that does.
 Here are the general steps to release this “sticky situation.”

 You Will Need:

 - Rubbing alcohol